xieyuheng/inner/persons/charles-sanders-peirce/the-doctrine-of-chances.md

 a fixed limit.
 We may, therefore, define the probability of a mode of argument as the proportion of cases in which it carries truth with it.

+- **Xie:** At the beginning probability is vaguely defined as "degrees of belief", but now, the "real and sensible" definition of probability is the frequency of data (the observation).

 The inference from the premise, A, to the conclusion, B, depends, as we have seen, on the guiding principle, that if a fact of the class A is true, a fact of the class B is true.
 The probability consists of the